galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 # Introduction

 YOLO (You Only Look Once) is a fast, deep learning-based algorithm for real-time object detection.
 It predicts object classes and bounding boxes in a single pass over the image.
-YOLOv8 is one of its version, offering improved accuracy and speed.
+YOLOv8 is a specific version, offering improved accuracy and speed.

 In this tutorial, you will use Galaxy to run two types of YOLOv8 models: